-Source:
+.3 Source:

-4 HRA Screening Assessment of the Presubmission Draft Local Plan
+4 HRA Screening Assessment of the Pre-Submission Draft Local Plan

 - 4.1 As described in Chapter 3, a screening assessment has been carried out in order to identify the likely significant effects of the North East Lincolnshire Pre-submission Draft Local Plan on the Natura 2000 sites in and around the Borough.
-The detailed screening matrices used for this assessment can be found in Appendix 2. - 4.2 This HRA report has taken the approach of screening each policy individually, which is consistent with current guidance.
-In reality, however, the policies and site allocations in the Local Plan will combine to deliver the overall scale of development within the Borough and the in-combination effects of the policies together have therefore been taken into consideration. - 4.3 A summary of the findings of the screening assessment is provided below.
+The detailed screening matrices used for this assessment can be found in Appendix 2.
+The screening work described in this chapter has been updated since it was originally presented in the HRA Report for the Pre-Submission Draft Local Plan (January 2016) in order to take account of the modifications that the Council is now proposing to make to the Local Plan and to reflect Natural England's consultation comments. - 4.2 This HRA report has taken the approach of screening each policy individually, which is consistent with current guidance.
+In reality, however, the policies and site allocations in the Local Plan will combine to deliver the overall scale of development within the Borough and the in-combination effects of the policies together have therefore been taken into consideration. - 4.3 A summary of the findings of the updated screening assessment is provided below.